CoEDL/elpis-wiki/2019-ICDLC-workshop-preparation.md

 - **macOS**: use the Terminal app in your Applications > Utilities folder.
 Press `Command-Space` to open Spotlight Search and type `terminal`.
 - **Windows**: use the Command Prompt program.
 Open it by typing `command prompt` in the Start Menu's search box.

-Copy the following text, paste it into the terminal and press return:
+Copy the following text, paste it into the terminal and press *Enter*/*Return*:
 ```
 docker run --rm -p 5000:5000/tcp coedl/elpis:0.91.8
 ```